In Depth Baby Product Reviews Led by a Pediatrician

 All-Terrain

-Whether you plan to move off-road or not, it is important that a stroller be able to navigate on grass and gravel, as any trip to a park or zoo is likely to include some pushing off the beaten path, even if you actively try to avoid it.
-The jogging strollers tended to perform better here thanks to the three-wheel design and the larger pneumatic rubber tires.
-Those with smaller, plastic wheels struggled.
-The worst were those with the two wheels in the front on each leg design that simply can't manage obstacles in the path.
+Whether you plan to move off-road or not, a stroller must be able to navigate on grass and gravel, as any trip to a park or zoo is likely to include some pushing off the beaten path, even if you actively try to avoid it.
+The jogging strollers performed better here, thanks to their three-wheel design and larger pneumatic rubber tires.
+Those with smaller, plastic wheels struggled the most.
+The worst were those with the two-wheel front design on each leg, which can't manage obstacles in the path.

 double stroller - the vista v3 covers uneven terrain better than most inline strollers.

-The Thule Urban Glide 2 and the BOB Revolution Flex 3.0 Duallie were the easiest to use on various terrains.
-Whether we locked the wheels or used them in swivel mode, neither stroller had any trouble moving over most surfaces, including larger roots and sand.
+The BOB Revolution Flex 3.0 Duallie was the easiest to use on various terrains.
+Whether we locked the wheels or used them in swivel mode, it had no trouble moving over most surfaces, including larger roots and sand.
 The Baby Trend Expedition Double came in next.
-While it is a jogging stroller, it doesn't have some of the nicer features like adjustable tracking and better suspension.
+While it is a jogging stroller, it lacks some of the more desirable features, such as adjustable tracking and improved suspension.
 The Vista v3 once again shines as the top-performing standard stroller, though it can't hold a candle to the all-terrain pneumatic, rubber-tired competitors.
-The Mockingbird Double and the Joovy Cabooseare the hardest to push on uneven surfaces.
+The Mockingbird Double is the hardest to push on uneven surfaces.
 The Mockingbird has smaller plastic wheels for the size of a stroller.
 It is also heavy, and the frame flexes more than we like.
 These factors combine to create a stroller that isn't much fun when the going gets rougher.
-The Caboose really isn't designed for this kind of use.
-The small wheelbase and smaller wheels with disappointing suspension make it a tough one to move.

 Overall Maneuverability